All-China Women's Federation: Actions and organizations

-The main action of the All-China Women's Federation is funu gongzuo (women’s work).
-The federation currently has seven functional departments to carry out this work: the Department for Children, the International Liaison Department, the Department for Women’s Development, the Publicity Department, the Department for Women’s Rights and Interests, the Human Resources Development Department and the General Office.
-The ACWF maintains a strong connection to the CCP through the women’s committees in the government.
+The main action of the All-China Women's Federation is funu gongzuo (women's work).
+The federation currently has seven functional departments to carry out this work: the Department for Children, the International Liaison Department, the Department for Women's Development, the Publicity Department, the Department for Women's Rights and Interests, the Human Resources Development Department and the General Office.
+The ACWF maintains a strong connection to the CCP through the women's committees in the government.
 These committees cover topics ranging from systems of education, science, arts and medicine.
 The party still does have direct control over some aspects of the ACWF through cadres, who work within the federation who may be receiving a government salary, and through the government's power of promotion.

-The ACWF also has many affiliated organizations that expand its influence including: the China Women’s Development Foundation, Marriage and Family Magazine, the Legal Assistance Center of the ACWF, the China Women’s Activity Center, the China Women’s University, the China Women’s News, the China Women’s Publishing House, Women of China Magazine Publishing House.
-Many of these affiliated organizations help distribute information to the women of China.
-The ACWF has over 49 newspapers and magazines, and major debates about the women’s movement occur in its national journals the Women of China, Chinese Women’s Movements, and Collection of Women’s Studies.
+The ACWF also has many affiliated organizations that expand its influence including: the China Women's Development Foundation, Marriage and Family Magazine, the Legal Assistance Center of the ACWF, the China Women's Activity Center, the China Women's University, the China Women's News, the China Women's Publishing House, Women of China Magazine Publishing House.

+THE ACWF's also has a research institution, the Women's Studies Institute of China (WSIC).
+Among other research, since 1990 the ACWF conducts the national survey on women's status.
+Survey results deal with a range of aspects of women's life experiences and are used by domestic research institutes and academics.

+The ACWF has over 49 newspapers and magazines, and major debates about the women's movement occur in its national journals the Women of China, Chinese Women's Movements, and Collection of Women's Studies.
+ACWF publications and studies demonstrate Marxist analytical perspectives.

-The All-China Women's Federation operates several programs for the benefit of left-behind children, including substitute parent programs, summer camps, and village volunteers.
+The ACWF operates several programs for the benefit of left-behind children, including substitute parent programs, summer camps, and village volunteers.